-One of my favorite black sand beaches in Bali is an off-the-beaten-path location called Pantai Masceti which is surrounded by small, quiet local villages.
+One of my favorite black sand beaches in Bali is an off-the-beaten-path location called Pantai Masceti.

 The black sand at Masceti is shimmery and powdery which is very rare, as most of the black beaches in Bali mainly consist of rocks and pebbles.

-Also, you will rarely run into another tourist here – the area is distant from Bali’s tourist track, making it a perfect hideaway if you want to escape the masses.
+Also, you will rarely run into another tourist here.
+It is the perfect hideaway if you want to escape the masses.

 11. Authentic Bali at Sidemen Valley

 Sidemen valley is a rural countryside that offers jaw-dropping views of rice fields and farmlands.